cilium/cilium/Documentation/operations/troubleshooting.rst

 * The pod is running in host networking and will use the host's IP address directly.
-Such pods have full network connectivity but Cilium will not provide security policy enforcement for such pods.
+Such pods have full network connectivity but Cilium will not provide security policy enforcement for such pods by default.
+To enforce policy against these pods, either set ``hostNetwork`` to false or use :ref:`HostPolicies`.

 * The pod was started before Cilium was deployed.
 Cilium only manages pods that have been deployed after Cilium itself was started.
 Cilium will not provide security policy enforcement for such pods.
+These pods should be restarted in order to ensure that Cilium can provide security policy enforcement.

 If pod networking is not managed by Cilium.
 Ingress and egress policy rules selecting the respective pods will not be applied.
 See the section